vtex/styleguide/react/components/EmptyState/README.md

 According to [Swetha Suresh](https://medium.com/@swethasuresh1108/the-empty-states-design-mantra-91c56eb88b3b), an Empty State:

 - Informs about the empty screen, the whats, whys, and hows
-- Prompt towards taking an action to populate the platform
+- Prompts towards taking an action to populate the platform
 - Educates about the platform and all its features

-The idea is that all fields (heading, body and call-to-action) are optional, however at least a heading or a body should be present for it to make sense.
-Optionally the call-to-action can be a link, let's say to a VTEX Help article for example.
+All fields are optional, however at least a heading or a body should be present for it to make sense.
+Optionally the call-to-action can be a link, e.g. to a VTEX Help article.

 Default with title and children